RyanLandDev/Colossus/README.md

     * **Permission system**, also allows for custom permissions (e.g. bot tester)
       * Discord's default slash command permissions are also supported
     * **Cooldowns**, with the option to create your own `CooldownManager` to handle cooldowns in a custom way
-      * `CooldownManager` is an interface which is already implemented in `MemoryCooldownManager` and `DatabaseCooldownManager`
+      * Comes with `MemoryCooldownManager` and `DatabaseCooldownManager` by default
     * **Inhibitors** - custom conditions that should be checked before any command is executed
       * Colossus also uses inhibitors internally for checks like cooldowns and permissions
-    * **Finalizers** - custom code that is run after a command was successfully executed
+    * **Finalizers** - custom code that is run after a command was successfully executed without exceptions
     * **Disabled command handler** - handles the enabling/disabling of commands and offers a default disable/enable command (can be removed)
     * **Command localization** - add localizations to slash commands
     * **Help command** - provides a default extensive help command, can be disabled